KlausMau/symODE/README.md

 ## Backlog

-### Features
+- CD with GitHub actions
+  - deploy to conda and pypi package
 - allow ODEs to be dependent on time explicitly
+- refactor `get_limit_cycle`
+- refactor `get_event_based_evolution`

-- get_limit_cycle
+- refactor `get_isochrones_isostables`

-- find_symmetries
+- refactor `get_isostables_around_focus`

-- inflection set (see Ref. ?)

-- check given ansatz for adjoint equation

-- get_isostable_map_at_fixed_points:
+- refactor `get_isostable_map_at_fixed_point`
   - review whether the new DynamicalSystem is really necessary
   - check for degenerate case of eigenvalues with multipl. > 1

-- new_coupled:
+- add feature `find_symmetries`
-  - as default: if no specifications are given, impose mean field coupling in first variable with coupling parameter "epsilon"
+- add feature `get_inflection_set` (see Ref. ?)
+- add feature to check given ansatz for adjoint equation

-- compute Jacobian, Hessian and compiler only when needed
+- add feature to compute Jacobian, Hessian and compiler only when needed

-- make possible to give functions in dynamical equations definition, e.g. mean field in Kuramoto model (more efficient computation; also visually present in equations)
+- add feature to define functions in dynamical systems definition
+  - e.g., mean field in Kuramoto model
+  - more efficient computation
+  - visually present in equations
 - add links to systems in catalogues

-### Deployment

-- anaconda/pip package

-- CI/CD with GitHub actions